basho-labs/little_riak_book/en/04-operators.md

 $ riak-admin security revoke riak_kv.delete on any to bad_admin
 ```

 There are many kinds of permissions, one for every major operation or set of operations in Riak.
+It's worth noting that you can't add search permissions without search enabled.

 * __riak\_kv.get__ --- Retrieve objects
 * __riak\_kv.put__ --- Create or update objects